elastic/elasticsearch-transport-memcached/README.md

 ==================================

 The memcached transport plugin allows to use the REST interface over memcached (though with limitations).
+The memcached protocol supports both the binary and the text protocol, automatically detecting the correct one to use.

 In order to install the plugin, simply run: `bin/plugin -install elasticsearch/elasticsearch-transport-memcached/2.0.0`.